A new class of traversable exponential wormhole metrics: Curvature Tensor and Singularity

+All these components (including $R_{ab}R^{ab},E_{ab}E^{ab}$) are finite at everypoint.
+To check the p.p. curvature singularity, let us construct a p.p. pseudo orthonormal basis,

+Here we can again see that the values of $R_{abcd} h^a m^b h^c m^d$, $R_{abcd} h^a h^b$, $R_{abcd} m^a m^b$ and $R_{abcd} h^a m^b$ remain finite at each and every point suggesting that the metric is free from any kind of p.p curvature singularities.
 All the curvature components and scalar invariants of the metrics Eq.(\ref{(2)}), Eq.(\ref{(14)}), Eq.(\ref{(23)}), Eq.(\ref{(37)}), Eq.(\ref{(52)}), Eq.(\ref{(70)}) and Eq.(\ref{(78)}) are finite everywhere and interestingly they are finite at the throat and take maximum values near the throat region.
 Which implies that all these metrics donot contain any types of singularity.
 All these components decay to zero both as $r\to\infty$ and as $r\to0$.
 Also near the throat region we can see that for all timelike, null or spacelike vectors $l^a$ one has

-That is, near the throat region, all these metrics violate the null Ricci convergence condition which is necessary for understanding the flare out at the throat of the traversable wormhole.
+That is, near the throat region, all these metrics violate the null Ricci convergence condition \cite{martin2017classical, visser1995lorentzian} which is necessary for understanding the flare out at the throat of the traversable wormhole.